 - Update kitchen and bathrooms

-- Repaint interior and exterior portions of your home
+- Repaint the interior and exterior portions of your home

 - Update flooring